01NakulGoel/Hashnode/clc0zigkp000i08igh60lhoq7.md

     you will see a div with root as an id, basically root component will render all the UI of our application. we will understand how at a later stage in the article.

-3. src folder:- It means source code therefore it will contain all the js files.
+3. **src folder**:- It means source code therefore it will contain all the js files.

     This is the folder where you will spend most of your time.

-4. .gitignore:- it's basically a text file where you can write the location of the file that should be ignored such as node\_modules.
+4. **.gitignore**:- it's basically a text file where you can write the location of the file that should be ignored such as node\_modules.

     ```javascript
     # See https://help.github.com/articles/ignoring-files/ for more about ignoring files.